saruba/start-react/README.md

 # start-react
-Project for start with react
+Project to start with react